 A similar, but more archaic solution for VGA.
 Check the price.

 For Thunderbolt 3.
 There are already several Thunderbolt 3-display models on the market (but not for 12-inch MacBooks).
 Check this Apple 0.8 Thunderbolt 3 cable

 The same option can be used for charging (up to 100 watts).
-Having overpaid 2 thousand rubles and buying this cable instead of a USB Type-C charger, you will get a truly universal cord that supports data transfer at speeds up to 40 Gb/s.
+Having overpaid and bought this cable instead of a USB Type-C charger, you will get a truly universal cord that supports data transfer at speeds up to 40 Gb/s.

 Important.
 Do not chase the length.
 Two-meter and half-meter cables with Thunderbolt 3 support are two different things.

 3. Best USB-C cable for connecting USB 2.0 / USB 3.0 devices